-Learn Python The Hard Way (3rd Edition) – Free Ebook Download2 min read
+Learn Python The Hard Way (3rd Edition) – Free PDF Download3 min read

 Two things to note before you begin are that the book is on Python 2 and you are warned against installing Python 3.
-As well as prohibiting the use of copy and paste, you are expected to use command line programming using PowerShell on Windows, Terminal on OSX or “Bash” on Linux.
-Shaw explicitly tells you not to use IDLE or an alternative Python editor.
+As well as prohibiting the use of copy and paste, you are expected to use command line programming using PowerShell on Windows, Terminal on OSX, or “Bash” on Linux.
+Shaw explicitly tells you not to use IDE or an alternative Python editor.

 The book is split into 52 exercises or chapters if you will.
 Most of the chapters are under four pages in length.
 In fact, there are a lot of chapters that have a blank page between it and the next chapter, so there is some filler going on here.
 Each chapter also has some drills and some common student questions in them.

 As expected in an introductory text, you will learn about all the data structures that you’ll need as a Python programmer.
 From simple things like strings, dictionaries, and lists, to conditionals, loops, functions, and classes.
 They are all covered here.
-The book also goes over Booleans, Is-a / has-a, inheritance, composition, testing and the lpthw.web framework.
+The book also goes over Booleans, Is-a / has-a, inheritance, composition, testing, and the web framework.

 In the introduction, Mr. Shaw makes a big deal about how if you, the reader, feel like he is insulting your intelligence, then you are not in the intended audience for this book.
 That section alone is rather insulting whether you’re a beginner or not.
 I didn’t really appreciate it when he stated that “programmers lie frequently about being math geniuses when they really aren’t”.
 I assume he is attempting to be funny, but he comes across as snarky, at best.